finmavis/webpack-4-boilerplate/README.md

 ## Add PostCSS

-install `postcss-loader postcss-preset-env cssnano` as devDependencies
+install `postcss-loader postcss-preset-env cssnano` as Development Dependencies

 - `postcss-loader` <br>
   Loader for webpack to process CSS with PostCSS